cedar-policy/cedar-docs/docs/collections/_schema/schema.md

 {:toc}
 </details>

 This topic describes the structure of a Cedar schema.
-There are two schema formats --- human-readable and JSON.
-Cedar provides two formats (human-readable and JSON) to define a schema.
-The syntax of the human-readable schema format is very similar to that of Cedar policies; hence the name.
-The JSON schema format bears some resemblance to [JSON Schema](https://json-schema.org/), but unique aspects of the design of Cedar, such as its use of entity types, require some differences.
-The two formats are interchangeable and Cedar CLI provides a command to translate schemas in one format to the other.
+Cedar has two schema formats: human-readable and JSON.
+The syntax of the human-readable schema format is very similar to that of Cedar policies.
+The JSON schema format is built from the [JSON Schema](https://json-schema.org/).
+Some unique aspects of the design of Cedar, like the use of entity types, differ from the base JSON specification.
+The two formats are interchangeable.
+The Cedar CLI can translate schemas in one format to the other.
 We encourage you to use the human-readable schema format for its simplicity and conciseness.
-To view their details, see [human-readable schema format](../schema/human-readable-schema.html) and [JSON schema format](../schema/json-schema.html).
+For details, see [human-readable schema format](../schema/human-readable-schema.html) and [JSON schema format](../schema/json-schema.html).

 ## Overview {#schema-overview}